Dalby Forest

-Dalby Forest is a forest located on the southern slopes of the North York Moors National Park in North Yorkshire, England.
+Dalby Forest is a forest located on the southern slopes of the North York Moors in North Yorkshire, England.
 It is maintained by Forestry England.
 Dalby Forest, along with Langdale Forest and Cropton Forest, forms part of the North Riding Forest Park, found within the North York Moors National Park.

 Fauna and flora

 Dalby Forest is home to many species of wildlife such as badgers, roe deer and nightjars, as well as five species of bat.
 There are also many species of trees including oak, beech, ash, alder and hazel.
 Sitka spruce is the prevalent tree species accounting for 30% of all trees in the forest.
 It is also home to narrow leaved marsh orchids, yellow bird's-nest and violet crown cup.

-There are four Sites of Special Scientifica Interest (SSSI) within the forest at Ellerburn Bank, Ellers Wood & Sand Dale, Seive Dale Fen and Troutsdale & Rosekirk Dale Fens.
+There are four Sites of Special Scientific Interest (SSSI) within the forest at Ellerburn Bank, Ellers Wood & Sand Dale, Seive Dale Fen and Troutsdale & Rosekirk Dale Fens.

 Geology

 The area now covered by the forest was under water 150 million years ago.
-Fossils form this era can be found across the entire area.
+Fossils from this era can be found across the entire area.
 The predominant soil type on the moorland and spurs is Middle calcareous grit, or sandstone.
-Elsewhere, Hambleton Oolite Limestone and Yedmandale Limestone, as well as sandstone can be found.
+Elsewhere, Hambleton Oolite Limestone and Yedmandale Limestone, as well as sandstone, can be found.
 On the valley floor is Oxford Clay Formation, also known as mudstone.
 There are also some peat bogs.
 The forest is situated on a rising landscape from a low point of 60m in Thornton Dale to a high point of 248m.
 There are four main water valleys of Thornton Dale, Trouts Dale, Stain Dale and Deep Dale.
-The dales of Dalby forest were the result of melt water from glacial ice fields during the Devensian period.
+The dales of Dalby Forest were the result of melt water from glacial ice fields during the Devensian period.